Best US poker sites

 - New Hampshire

-Individual states with online poker offerings
+Individual states with real money online poker offerings

 Delaware was the first state to do it, passing the Delaware Gaming Competitiveness Act in the summer of 2012.
 It approved both online poker and online casino games.